Inspiring Immersive 360 Arts Camp

 These older campers create even more complex artistic projects tailored to their interests.
 They are also eligible to serve as "Counselors in Training in Training" if they would like to consider being a Counselor the next year.

-Counselors in Training (new Counselors) and Counselors (returning Counselors) participate in the fun artistic experiences while helping to guide younger campers.
+Counselors in Training, In Training (final year as a camper), and Counselors in Training (13+) participate in fun artistic experiences while helping to guide younger campers.
 They also earn volunteer hours.
 The majority of Counselors are previous campers who want to continue to join in the fun!
 These peer-to-peer engaging positions are life-changing and are highly sought after.
 There is no cost to participate, although an application is required.
-Few Counselor positions are available.
-Apply today!
+Register to be a Counselor now!

 What happens at 360 Arts Camp?